Invest In Papua New Guinea

 Application forms to register local companies, business names and associations are available under the Downloads section at the top menu.

-For information on the prescribed fees see the bottom of this page under fee schedule.
+Prescribed fees can be found in the menu at the bottom of this page under fee schedule.

 Personal Property Security Registry now live